ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/faq.md

 ### **7. What features are different between ReVanced Extended and ReVanced?**

 The best way to answer this is by installing ReVanced Extended and comparing it to ReVanced.
-However, you can check what all of the patches do on [this page](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation).
-Or you can check what the all of the toggles in YouTube and YT Music Extended do on [this page](https://kazimmt.github.io/RVX-Features/).
-Alternateively, you can compare the list of patches between the [ReVanced Extended GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme) and the [ReVanced site](https://revanced.app/patches), but keep in mind that some patches can contain several features and options within, so just looking at the patches list doesn't tell the full story.
+However, you can check what the patches do on [this page](https://github.com/ReVanced-Extended-Community/Patches-Documentation#patches-documentation).
+(Note that it is a work-in-progress).
+You can also check what the all of the toggles in YouTube and YT Music Extended do on [this page](https://kazimmt.github.io/RVX-Features/).
+Alternatively, you can compare the list of patches between the [ReVanced Extended GitHub](https://github.com/inotia00/revanced-patches/tree/revanced-extended#readme) and the [ReVanced site](https://revanced.app/patches), but keep in mind that some patches can contain several features and options within, so just looking at the patches list doesn't tell the full story.